 - Requirements: Candidates for senior faculty positions must have a strong international reputation, e.g. presence in internationally renowned journals, integration in the international scientific community and good intercultural skills.
 Excellent research and excellent teaching at the bachelor, master, and PhD levels and in executive education is expected.
 In addition, teaching experience in English is required, non-German-speaking candidates will be expected to acquire proficiency in German over a certain period of time.
 The university will assist non-German-speaking faculty members in organizing ways to improve their language skills.
 In most cases, applicants must be willing and able to teach both in German and in English. - The appointment procedure: WU's full professors are appointed by the Rector after an international call for applications and based on a recommendation of a Selection Committee.
 The Committee is chaired by a WU professor from a related field and includes three different groups (i.e. full professors, junior faculty and students).
-Two to three peer reviewers (at least one from outside WU) are selected to evaluate the applicants' qualifications.
+Two peer reviewers (at least one from outside WU) are selected to evaluate the applicants' qualifications.
 After a public hearing/candidate lecture the Committee creates a short list of three candidates which is forwarded to the Rector, who is free to choose any candidate from the list.
-The Rector then negotiates final terms of employment with the chosen applicant.

-- Equal opportunity: WU is an Equal Opportunity Employer and is committed to diversity and inclusion.
-WU seeks to increase the number of its female faculty members and qualified women are strongly encouraged to apply.
+The Rector then negotiates final terms of employment with the chosen applicant. - Equal opportunity: WU is an equal opportunity employer and seeks to increase the number of female faculty members.
+Therefore, qualified women are strongly encouraged to apply.
 In case of equal qualification, female candidates will be given preference.
-People with disabilities are also encouraged to apply and will be supported during each stage of the employment cycle.
 WU has established an Equal Opportunities Working Group, which is involved in all selection proceedings pursuant to § 42 of the 2002 Universities Act.